Head's up, there could be affiliate links ahead!

 Sometimes I would come back to the same area 3 or 4 times to look through it and see what else I could remove.
 I found that removing clutter in waves was easier then doing it all at once.

 Most importantly, I let my interests guide which space I tackled.
-Based on my mood, energy level or amount of time I had, sometimes that looked like a small drawer, and other times, it looked like the bottom rack in my closet.
+Based on my mood, energy level or amount of time I had, sometimes that looked like a small drawer, and other times, it looked like the bottom self of my closet.

 There was no real structure to it, but it worked for me and my ADHD brain.